What is a kitchen closing checklist?

 - Activate the alarm system and locking all doors

-The proper closing of a restaurant determines whether the next days staff walks in well prepared for success or behind the eight ball and cleaning up yesterday’s messes.
+The proper closing of a restaurant determines whether the next day’s staff walks in well prepared for success or cleaning up yesterday’s messes.
 Adhering to a well-organized restaurant closing checklist will keep your kitchen running smoothly and efficiently.